ddamato/complementary.space/src/pages/index.md

 [^variable]: I'll be using [CSS Custom Property](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) syntax to describe variables and tokens in this document.
 While you could use other methods of defining tokens, CSS Custom Properties are the most flexible since they can be redefined in different contexts.
 This will be helpful in later examples.

-[^paint]: In reality, the color of a room is dependent on factors that are often located within the physical space that would be challenging to systemitize.
+[^paint]: In reality, the color of a room is dependent on factors that are often located within the physical space that would be challenging to systematize.
 A digital composition is arguably much more manageable but the analogy is pleasant.

 [^css]: This aligns with the way we normally apply space in CSS.
 It is more common to add space to an object than it is to create an element for the sole purpose of existing as space itself.

 [^incomplete]: While English has only two words, other languages have additional words to further divide referencial concepts.
 For example according to [Demonstratives in discourse](https://langsci-press.org/catalog/book/282), Estonian has 6 words: demonstratives _too_ ‘that’, _seal_ ‘there’, and _sealt_ ‘thence’ are used while referring to distant referents while demonstratives _see_ ‘this’, _siin_ ‘here’, and _siit_ ‘hence’ are used for referring to near referents.
 While this fact might possibly support more than the concepts of here and there, this exploration will argue that the limited set is more helpful.

 [^relationships]: When I started thinking about how to quantify space before using density shifts, I originally considered using "degrees" to identify amounts of space; just like how there are degrees of social separation.
 While I believe a person's first introduction to the idea would potentially slow them down to learn more about the approach, ultimately the usage was discarded since it is no different than T-shirt sizing.
-Furthermore, trying to provide a meaningful scale and example using the gray area of friends and acquaintences would be socially awkward.
+Furthermore, trying to provide a meaningful scale and example using the gray area of friends and acquaintances would be socially awkward.

 [^margin]: I'm avoiding `margin` here because it commonly can achieve both space around and space between items.
 In modern development, `margin` is often avoided for specific amounts of space and instead set as `auto` to help with positioning in responsive layouts.
 "Features" like [margin collapsing](https://www.joshwcomeau.com/css/rules-of-margin-collapse/) cause irregularities when crafting layouts while `padding` follows a more conventional ruleset.